lubuntu-team/manual/source/2/2.4/2.4.7/QtPass.rst

 To change your settings for QtPass press the :guilabel:`Gear Button`.
 To change if QtPass will copy passwords change the drop down under the :guilabel:`Clipboard behavior` drop down.
 To copy the password into primary selection check the :guilabel:`Use primary selection` checkbox.
 To have your password cleared from your clipboard after a while to not accidently paste it anywhere check the :guilabel:`Autoclear after` checkbox and select how long in the field in the right.
 To hide everything on the right when you click on your password press the :guilabel:`Hide content` checkbox.
 To have the password hidden when you click on a password check the :guilabel:`Hide password` checkbox.
 To have the panel automatically clear itself check the :guilabel:`Autoclear panel after` checkbox and change how long on the right.

+To change how long to make generated passwords change the :guilabel:`Password Length` field.

 Version
 -------
 Lubuntu ships with version 1.2.3 of QtPass.